What is a Solution Statement? 🤷🏼

 How do you frame the solution for your startup? 🖼

 Defining your solution can take time.
 For some, it might not come as naturally or easily as they had first imagined.
-But don’t fret.
+But don't fret.
 It will come at a good time if you understand how to frame it properly.
 How you do this early in the idea stage can be the difference between success and failure later on.
-Success is clearly what you are aiming for, so what are the steps you should take to successfully frame your solution?
+Success is clearly what everyone aims for, so what steps should you take to frame your solution successfully?
 You need to be able to answer the following questions:

 - What is your solution offering?

 - Does the solution create a viable business model?

 - Is your solution different or unique from your competitors?

 These questions serve as a checklist for yourself to verify whether your solution is appropriate ✅